 5. Search for your address or parts of your address in Google and Bing and check for incorrect listings.
 Try “100 Main Street, Dublin D11 YE04”, try “100 Main street” or “YourBusinessName 100 Main Street”.
 Find all incorrect listings and address them.

-6. Suppliers, partners, and clients in your general geographic area are ideal sources of links.
+6. Suppliers, partners, and clients in your general local area are ideal sources of links.
 This is especially true if their website is built on a .ie domain.
 Ask these businesses to link to you.
 There are a few technical strategies involved in link-building, which I won’t go into here.
 The quality of a link will depend on several factors but any link from a relevant source is good.
 A good SEO professional will understand exactly how the link should appear.

 7. Local Blogs can be a great source of backlinks and also a strong indicator of local presence.
 If your business is a gym based in South Melbourne, then a mention on a South Melbourne blog would be useful.
 Relevancy is important here.
-The link should be part of a piece of content about local gyms or businesses in the area.
+The link should be part of a piece of content about local gyms or businesses in the local area.

 8. Create an account on both Yelp and TripAdvisor and encourage your clients to review your business on these sites.

-9. Sponsoring another local business or charity is another way of obtaining backlinks from relevant websites.
+9. Sponsoring other local businesses or charities is another way of obtaining backlinks from relevant websites.
 However, a word of caution on this one.
 Obtaining a link from a company website that you donate to could be considered a form of ‘paid linking'.
 This is against Google's Webmaster policies.
 I would use a NoFollow link in all cases.